For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 You’ll take 24 hours in courses such as education law, leading improvement and innovation, human resource management, or the school superintendency.
 You’ll then take an additional 4 hours in educational policy, organization, and leadership foundations, plus 4 hours in educational psychology foundations.

-Graduate base tuition for residents of the state is $12,688, while non-residents and international students pay $27,412.
+Graduate base tuition for residents of the state is $13,776, while non-residents and international students pay $29,760.
 If living on-campus, you will also pay fees including a general fee, service fee, health service fee, and library and information technology fee.
-A full breakdown of all applicable fees can be found here.

 Winona State University